delving/schemaleon/docs/development.md

 ----

-## OSCR Development Environment
+## Schemaleon Development Environment

 The development environment is end-to-end Javascript, with **Angular JS** as the framework for the client side and **Node JS** as the prototype back-end server providing a REST interface that interfaces to the **BaseX** database.

 ### Prerequisites

-Before you can get to work on developing OSCR you will need to have the following installed on your system:
+Before you can get to work on developing Schemaleon you will need to have the following installed on your system:

 1. **Node JS**: server side Javascript framework